Embrace is a whole new approach to childbirth and postpartum preparation.

 These 12 months will change you in unprecedented ways and set foundations for the rest of your life with your baby.

-As if it isn’t daunting to begin with, you’re often bombarded with “birth horror stories” from well-meaning acquaintances, are ushered through busy OB practices like just another number being subjected to all the protocols, and people raise our eyebrows at us if we suggest we might want to “go natural.”
+As if it isn’t daunting to begin with, you’re often bombarded with “birth horror stories” from well-meaning acquaintances, are ushered through busy OB practices like just another number being subjected to all the protocols, and people raise their eyebrows at us if we suggest we might want to “go natural.”

 As a woman who follows Jesus, you also want to integrate your faith into the whole thing, and yet there seem to be so few resources available that are both “crunchy” and spirit-filled.